Key Points:

 She was great.

-A former Raiderette (cheerleader) herself, she brought a unique perspective to a lot of the spaces we visited and was able to really speak to the culture and values of the Raider organization as a whole.
+A former Raiderette (cheerleader) herself, she brought a unique perspective to many of the spaces we visited and was able to speak to the culture and values of the Raider organization as a whole.

 While I can’t speak to every Allegiant Stadium tour guide, mine was spectacular.